aitap/emojiencode/README.md

  * target representation of the base-`k` number has to be stored in memory
  * the whole algorithm as implemented seems to be `O(N²)`, since the target representation is multiplied (in `O(N)`) by source number base once per each input digit (which there is `O(N)` of).
- * leading zero bytes are ignored (should be represented as special "padding" digit with value 256 in base-257 arithmetic?)

 What does it look like?
 =======================